 There are plenty of outdoor activities to consider!
 Rent a kayak along Pinellas Bayway S. In a kayak, you can explore the Shell Key Preserve.
 It’s like hanging out on a small, secluded island.
 It’s a great place to find seashells and see the wildlife in their natural habitat.

-Here are a few places to rent a kayak, and they include a tour guide too!
+Here are a few places to rent a kayak, including a tour guide too!

 - Topwater Kayak Outpost